-History of Tait House: Like many more from his native Shetland Islands in Scotland, before him and since, Peter Tait was an emigrant at an early age.
+History of Tait House: Like many more from his native Shetland Islands in Scotland, before him and since Peter Tait was an immigrant at an early age.
 But he was much more than that.
-Born in Ierwick, Scotland, in 1823, the second son of Thomas Tait, he came to Limerick in 1838, with seven shillings and six pence in his pocket.
+Born in Ierwick, Scotland, in 1823, the second son of Thomas Tait, he came to Limerick in 1838, with seven shillings and sixpence in his pocket.
 He had moved to the city to join his sister.
-During his thirty years in the city Peter Tait was to show remarkable business acumen and genius, which made him Limerick’s leading industrialist and Mayor for three successive years, from 1866 to 1868.
+During his thirty years in the city, Peter Tait was to show remarkable business acumen and genius, which made him Limerick’s leading industrialist and Mayor for three successive years, from 1866 to 1868.

 Tait soon realised the potential of his expanding market, and it was not long before he rented rooms at the Bedford Row.
-He also became and employer by taking on woman workers to make shirts.
-Three years later, he was advertising for 500 shirt makers, and had moved to larger premises in William Street.
+He also became an employer by taking on woman workers to make shirts.
+Three years later, he was advertising for 500 shirt makers and had moved to larger premises in William Street.

-Peter Tait’s new-found social status and wealth was shown when he bought Tait House, an impressive mansion overlooking the city, and the couple took up residence there.
+Peter Tait’s new-found social status and wealth were shown when he bought Tait House, an impressive mansion overlooking the city, and the couple took up residence there.

 Soon he was sanctioned as the official supplier of uniforms to the whole British Army.
 By 1858, Tait had become the biggest employer in Limerick, he had 1300 workers and 150 sewing machines.
 By 1864 he was established as the largest clothing manufacturer in the British Isles with his slogan (Prosperity to the Trade of Limerick) he continued to expand his operations.

 He entered politics and was elected Alderman for the Castle Ward.
 He was honoured at this time when a committee, comprising the main business people in the City, was set up with the object of erecting the Tait Testimonial in Baker Places a monument to all he had achieved for the people of Limerick.
 In 1868, Tait was further honoured by holding a Banquet.